 - 1. Open the doll

-- 2. If the doll is solid wood, stop
+- 2. If there's another hollow doll inside, go back to step 1

-- 3. If there's another hollow doll inside, go back to step 1
+- 3. If the doll is solid, stop

 This is a very simple example of a recursive solution to a problem.
 A key component of a recursive function is that it must call itself in order to solve the problem.
 In the nesting dolls example, opening the doll is the "function," and we continue to "call" that function until we've reached the solid doll at the center.